drc-infinyon/fluvio-sdf-demos/gaming-analytics/real-time-gaming-analytics-demo-prd.md

 # Real Time Gaming Analytics Demo

-**Goal**: Demonstrate real-time data ingestion, processing, transformation, and visualization for a analytics in gaming, using Fluvio, SDF, and visualization tools.
+**Goal**: Demonstrate real-time data ingestion, processing, transformation, and visualization for analytics in gaming, using Fluvio, SDF, and visualization tools.

 **Audience**: Architects and technology leaders in gaming